dipdup-io/dipdup/docs/indexes/big_map.md

 # `big_map` index

+Big maps are lazy structures allowing to access and update only exact keys.
+Gas costs for these operations doesn't depend on the size of a big map, but you can't iterate over it's keys onchain.

 `big_map` index allows querying only updates of specific big maps.
 In some cases, it can drastically reduce the amount of data transferred and thus indexing speed compared to fetching all operations.

 ```yaml